-The next step an Administrator can take leverages the Google Play additional service.
-This was originally a solution proposed by Google Support for preventing managed users on Android from being able to install any application.
-The idea was that if a user added their managed G Suite account to a personal device, and then later went to the Play store to install an application, if the Google Play additional service was disabled users could only install applications using their personal accounts.
+The next step an administrator can take leverages the Google Play additional service.
+This was originally a solution proposed by Google support for preventing managed users on Android from being able to install any application.
+The idea was that if a user added their managed Google Workspace account to a personal device, and then later went to the Play store to install an application, if the Google Play additional service was disabled users could only install applications using their personal accounts.

-The emphasis on this solution is understanding the difference between Installing and Authorizing.
-With this setup, the personal account can install anything, and then when authorizing (granting permission) to the application, they could choose any account, including managed G Suite accounts.
+The emphasis on this solution is understanding the difference between installing and authorizing.
+With this setup, the personal account can install anything, and then when authorizing (granting permission) to the application, they could choose any account, including managed Google Workspace accounts.
 This would make sure that any application which was installed on a phone with a managed account wasn’t accidentally given access – it was always deliberate.
 It also worked without having any client side application installed.

 This solution only supports Android devices – iOS is completely unmanaged.
 It also relies on the end user’s knowledge of the applications that they were installing.

-With the release of Enterprise for Education, Google has promised additional reporting for Mobile devices as well as the ability to automate tasks related to Mobile Device Management performed by users.
-The full list of Advanced Mobile Management functionality that Google is offering for Enterprise for Education customers can be found here.
+With the release of Education Plus, Google has promised additional reporting for mobile devices as well as the ability to automate tasks related to mobile device management performed by users.
+The full list of Advanced Mobile Management functionality that Google is offering for Education Plus customers can be found here.

-Advanced Mobile Device Management is only the tip of the iceberg with the enhancements that come with Enterprise for Education.
-If you would like to know more about the additional features which are available in the Enterprise for Education suite, you can book a call with Amplified IT’s Partner Manager, Catherine Weers, who will be happy to get the answer to any questions you may have.
+Advanced mobile device management is only the tip of the iceberg with the enhancements that come with Education Plus.
+If you would like to know more about the additional features which are available in the Education Plus suite, you can book a call with Amplified IT’s partner manager, Catherine Weers, who will be happy to get the answer to any questions you may have.

 A: Since the majority of settings are User based settings, the settings you apply will be based on where the Users are located in the OrgUnit structure.
 Device settings currently cannot be configured for K-12 Education domains, and don’t presently live in the OU structure.